Pine Script Multi-Timeframe Analysis with request.security()

-Working with different time frames in Pine Script isn't just some fancy technical trick.
-It's like having multiple cameras recording the same movie from different angles.
-You get the full story instead of just one confusing scene.
+Working with different time frames in Pine Script is like having multiple cameras recording the same movie from different angles.
+You get the full story instead of one confusing scene.

 Why Multi-Timeframe Analysis Actually Matters

-Here's the thing - most traders get trapped in their chosen timeframe bubble.
-You're watching the 15-minute chart, seeing what looks like a perfect setup, then BAM!
-The daily trend is completely against you.
+Most traders get trapped in their chosen timeframe bubble.
+You're watching the 15-minute chart, seeing what looks like a perfect setup, then the daily trend is completely against you.
+I've seen this play out with TSLA more times than I can count — the 5-minute chart shows a clean uptrend but the weekly resistance hasn't budged since October.

 Multi-timeframe analysis in Pine Script helps you:

-• Spot when all timeframes are actually agreeing with each other (these are the trades that work)
+- Spot when all timeframes agree (these are the trades that work)

-• Avoid those painful trades where you're fighting the overall trend
+- Avoid trades where you're fighting the overall trend

-Think about it like this: if you're driving, you need both the GPS showing your route (long-term view) and the speedometer showing your current speed (short-term view).
-Trading without multiple timeframes is like driving with one eye closed.
+Think of it like driving: you need the GPS showing your route (long-term view) and the speedometer showing your current speed (short-term view).
+Trading without multiple timeframes is driving with one eye closed.

 The Magic Function: request.security()

-The request.security() function is basically your window into other timeframes.
-It's surprisingly simple once you get the hang of it, but incredibly powerful for creating better trading strategies.
+The request.security() function is your window into other timeframes.
+It's surprisingly simple once you get the hang of it.

 Here's the basic structure: